meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** The maximum index size Meilisearch supports on Linux environments is around 80TiB.
 For performance reasons, Meilisearch recommends keeping indexes under 2TiB.

 **Explanation:** Meilisearch can accommodate indexes of any size as long the combined size of active databases is below the maximum virtual address space the OS devotes to a single process.
-On Linux, this limit is approximmately 80TiB.
+On Linux, this limit is approximately 80TiB.

 ## Maximum number of indexes in an instance